nterreri/thesis/report/main.md

 the resources available to PEACH and the data storage system that will persist durably information gathered through the chatbot system.
-Rim Ahsaini (MSc CS) working on a specialized search engine for resources that may interest and help support cancer patients based on their concerns, Deborah Wacks (MSc CS) as lead UX designer working on the implementation of a webserver through which allow the user to interact with the chatbot.
+Rim Ahsaini (MSc CS) working on a specialized search engine for resources that may interest and help support cancer patients based on their concerns (to be available both through conversation with the chatbot and independently), Deborah Wacks (MSc CS) as lead UX designer working on the implementation of a webserver through which allow the user to interact with the chatbot and search engine.

 This project is part of PEACH: Platform for Enhanced Analytics and Computational Healthcare (Project PEACH, 2016).
 PEACH is a data science project that